insongkim/concordance/README.md

 -------------------------
 Steven Liao (steven.liao@ucr.edu), In Song Kim (insong@mit.edu), Sayumi Miyano (smiyano@princeton.edu), Hao Zhang (hzhang3@mit.edu)

-We have invested a lot of time and effort in creating, maintaining, and expanding the `concordance` package.
-If you use our package in your research, we would really appreciate it if you can cite it.
+We have invested considerable time and effort in creating, maintaining, and expanding the `concordance` package.
+If you use our package in your research, we would really appreciate it if you could cite it.
 To cite the package, use:

 ```
   Steven Liao, In Song Kim, Sayumi Miyano, Hao Zhang (2020). concordance: Product Concordance.